p-friedl/100-days-of-code/log.md

 - frameworks and libraries to explore here are [Django](https://www.djangoproject.com/start/overview/) and maybe later also [Flask](https://palletsprojects.com/p/flask/)
 - regarding Django a good step to start is their very detailed [first app tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)
 - after finishing that introduction to Django it's time to build something own - for this I envision a project to support the game master of a pen & paper game
-- a possible minimal outcome is a web app where all entities around a simple p&p framework (eg. [how to be hero](https://howtobeahero.de/index.php?title=Hauptseite)) can be predefined and then based on that executed as an adventure
+- a possible minimal outcome is a web app where all entities around a simple p&p framework (eg. [how to be a hero](https://howtobeahero.de/index.php?title=Hauptseite)) can be predefined and then based on that executed as an adventure
 - as this is already a huge target for a minimal outcome let's see where it leads to :)

 ### Day 12: 2019 October 31, Thursday